 2.11 If clear and convincing evidence of a serious violation of academic integrity is discovered (including but not limited to the violations listed under level three sanctions in

-2.05.c.) after a student graduates, revocation of the degree may be recommended by following the Degree Revocation Procedures.Procedures for Appeals of Alleged Academic Integrity Violations
+2.05.c.) after a student graduates, revocation of the degree may be recommended by following the Degree Revocation Procedures.

+2.12 Academic integrity violations and student conduct violations are entered into the University’s student conduct database and become a part of the student’s educational records.
+Employers, licensing boards, graduate, professional schools, state and federal agencies, and others may request a copy of these educational records.
+With the student's consent, OSU will release student education records, which are available at the time of the request.

+No record of admonitions will be noted on the student’s transcript.
+Admonitions are reported to the Academic Integrity office and will be taken into account if other academic integrity violations are reported.
+No record of Level one violations will be noted on the student’s academic transcript, but will appear in the student’s educational record.
+Level two violations will result in an F! on the transcript.
+Students may remove the first “!” from their transcript (see section 2.08) but the violation will remain a part of their educational record.

+Procedures for Appeals of Alleged Academic Integrity Violations

 3.01 If the student appeals the alleged violation of academic integrity the student and instructor will meet with the Academic Integrity Panel.